 23. At the House Committee meeting on 4 December 2015, Members agreed to form a Bills Committee to study the Bill.
 The membership list of the Bills Committee is in Appendix II.
-Under the chairmanship of Mr CHAN Kam-lam, the Bills Committee has held 14 meetings to study the Bill with the including Government, meeting to receive views one from deputations/individuals.
-The Bills Committee has also received a total of The list of organizations/individuals which have 17 written submissions. provided views to/attended the meeting arranged by the Bills Committee is in Appendix III.
+Under the chairmanship of Mr CHAN Kam-lam, the Bills Committee has held 14 meetings to study the Bill with the Government, including meeting receive views one to from The Bills Committee has also received a total of deputations/individuals.
+The list of organizations/individuals which have 17 written submissions. provided views to/attended the meeting arranged by the Bills Committee is in Appendix III.